SCohenLab/infer-subc/README.md

 > - `Lipid droplets`
 > - `Cell`
 > - `Nucleus`
+> - `Soma`/`Neurites`
 >
->  *Outside segmentation methods can also be used to incorporate additional organelles.*
+>  *Outside segmentation methods can also be used to incorporate additional organelles or subcellular regions.*

 We recommend our `infer-subc` implementation for Napari called [`organelle-segmenter-plugin`](https://github.com/ndcn/organelle-segmenter-plugin) for image segmentation.
 This allows users to test segmentation settings for each organelle systematically, then batch process the segmentation of all organelles of interest across multiple cells using predetermined settings.
 Alternatively, the included set of Jupyter Notebooks can be used to work through the segmentation process step by step using functions included in the `infer-subc` package.

-If desired, alternative segmentation methods (e.g., CellProfiler, Imaris, ImageJ, etc.) can be used as the input for `Part 2 – Organelle Quantification` below.
+If desired, alternative segmentation approaches (e.g., CellProfiler, Imaris, ImageJ, etc.) can be used to generate inputs for `Part 2 – Organelle Quantification` below.

-> ### Input image formatting:
+> ### <ins>Input image format</ins>:
 >
 > We have tested the following file formats as input in both the Napari plugin and the Jupyter notebooks:
 >
 > - Single or multi-channel ".tiff"/".tif" or ".czi" files
-> - <mark>2D (single Z-plane)</mark> or 3D (Z-stack) images
+> - 3D (Z-stack) images
-> - Dimension order: CZYX
+> - Ideal dimension order: CZYX
+>
+> ### <ins>Required file structure</ins>:
+> To ensure proper quantification in Part 2 - Organelle Quantification, the following file structure should be following:
+> 1. Data for each experimental replicate should be saved in a separate folder.
+> 2. All segmentation data for a biological replicate should be saved in one folder.
+This folder would ideal be within the same parent folder as the raw data it was derived from. *We also **highly recomment** saving the workflow settings (or batch_process_segmentation Jupyter notebook) within this folder to ensure the segmentation methods are easily identifiable in the future.*
+> 3. A separate folder should be included for quantification outputs.
+The quantification and summary statistics can be within the same folder.
+This folder would ideal be within the same parent folder as the raw data and segmentation files it was derived from. *We also **highly recomment** saving the quantification notebooks used to generate the quantitative data within this folder to ensure the segmentation methods are easily identifiable in the future.*
+>
+> **An example file structure:**
+> - 📂 experiment_1
+>     - 📂 raw_data
+>         - 📜 date_condition1_cell1.czi
+>         - 📜 date_condition2_cell1.czi
+>         - 📜 ...
+>     - 📂 segmentation_data
+>         - 📜 date_condition1_cell1-cell.tif
+>         - 📜 date_condition1_cell1-nuc.tiff
+>         - 📜 date_condition1_cell1-lyso.tiff
+>         - 📜 date_condition1_cell1-mito.tiff
+>         - 📜 date_condition1_cell1-golgi.tif
+>         - 📜 date_condition1_cell1-perox.tiff
+>         - 📜 date_condition1_cell1-ER.tiff
+>         - 📜 date_condition1_cell1-LD.tiff
+>         - 📜 date_condition2_cell1-cell.tiff
+>         - 📜 date_condition2_cell1-nuc.tiff
+>         - 📜 date_condition2_cell1-lyso.tiff
+>         - 📜 date_condition2_cell1-mito.tiff
+>         - 📜 date_condition2_cell1-golgi.tiff
+>         - 📜 date_condition2_cell1-perox.tiff
+>         - 📜 date_condition2_cell1-ER.tiff
+>         - 📜 date_condition2_cell1-LD.tiff
+>         - 📓 batch_process_segmentations.ipynb
+>         - 📜 ...
+>     - 📂 quantification_output
+>         - 📜 datasetname-organelle_morphology_metrics.csv
+>         - 📜 datasetname-per_org_morphology_summarystats.csv
+>         - 📓 2.1_organelle_morphology.ipynb
+> - 📂 experiment_2
+>     - 📂 raw_data
+>     - 📂 segmentation_data
+>     - 📂 quantification_output

 ### <ins>Segmentation Option A:</ins> [Napari Plugin](https://github.com/ndcn/organelle-segmenter-plugin) 🔌